Schelling-Goodhart coordination problems

 Start with the Emotional stability of veganism.

-This next essay touches upon content which is, with unusually high likelihood, triggering.
+This next essay touches on content which is, with unusually high likelihood, triggering.

-M. Taylor Saotome-Westlake’s essay, Book Review: Charles Murray’s Human Diversity.
-He analyses a coordination-on-belief problem, from an economics-of-coordination angle, with the particularly interesting example of taboos in discussing psychometrics:
+Zack M. Davis’ essay on Charles Murray’s Human Diversity analyses a coordination-on-belief problem from an economics-of-coordination angle, with the particularly interesting example of taboos in discussing psychometrics:

 If you’re afraid of purported answers being used as a pretext for oppression, you might hope to make the question un-askable.
 Can’t oppress people on the basis of race if race doesn’t exist!